NaraMorao/Vein-Miner-1.8/README.md

 # Vain-Miner-1.8
 Vain-miner

-This plugin is a called (Vain Miner) it's pretty simple (we left the source code and the jar file for those who want it) To install it just download the jar file and I'ma leave it up to you for compiles
+This plugin is a called (Vain Miner) it's pretty simple.

+Step 1: Download the plugin
+Step 2: Find the plugin
+Step 3: Put the plugin in the plugins folder
+Step 4: YOUR DONE!
+Just restart the server and you are set.

+*(We did add the buildable source-code for those that wanted it)*